irian-codes/chat-with-manuals/fullstack-app/SETUP_DEV.md

 1. Grab the base URL of the Trigger.dev dashboard (usually `http://localhost:3040`) and add it to **the main app's** `.env` file as `TRIGGER_API_URL`.

 1. From now on, you can run the main app with `npm run dev` and the Trigger.dev client with `npm run trigger:dev`.
 You need both running to run the app in development mode.

+## Executing the Development Environment Setup Script

+After you have completed the Trigger.dev setup as described above, you can finalize your local development environment by running the automated setup script.
+This script will:

+- Install npm dependencies automatically.
+- Update your PostgreSQL database schema using Prisma (via `npm run db:push`).
+- Seed your database with the default GlobalSettings values (via `npm run db:seed`).
+- Start the necessary Docker containers for PostgreSQL, ClamAV, and ChromaDB.
+- Verify that the Trigger.dev container is running.

+**To execute the script:**

+1. Open a Linux terminal at the root of the main app.
+2. Make sure the Trigger.dev container is running (refer to the Trigger.dev setup instructions above).
+3. Run the command `./start-dev-env.sh`.
+4. Follow any on-screen prompts.
+For example, you may be asked to confirm if you wish to push the updated database schema.
+Answer accordingly.

+Once the script completes, your development environment is ready.

+You can then start the application with command `npm run dev`.
+And run the Trigger.dev client with `npm run trigger:dev`.
+You always need both to develop the main app.

+You should be able to access the main app at [localhost:3000](http://localhost:3000).
+It'll ask you to create an account with Clerk, and then you'll be able to use it.

+All set up!
+Let's develop! 🚀